 Associate Professor of Law

-Sara Sternberg Greene is an interdisciplinary scholar whose interests span bankruptcy, commercial law, contracts, tax, poverty, and health law.
+Sara Sternberg Greene is an interdisciplinary scholar whose interests span consumer law, bankruptcy, poverty law, access to justice, tax, and contracts.
 Broadly concerned in her scholarship with the relationship between law and inequality, Greene uses qualitative and quantitative empirical research to examine and, ultimately, optimize, the impact of financial laws on low- and moderate-income families.

 Greene's recent article, "The Broken Safety Net: A Study of Earned Income Tax Credit Recipients and a Proposal for Repair," 88 NYU Law Review 515 (2013), is based on a novel study of 194 individuals with whom she and other researchers on her team conducted in-depth interviews regarding the EITC.
 She proposes a simple change to the tax credit’s distribution scheme that would help recipients manage financial shocks and ultimately accumulate savings.
 Another recent article, "'Robbing Peter to Pay Paul:' Cultural Explanations for How Lower Income Families Manage Debt," co-authored with Laura Tach, examines the debt-management strategies of low-income families and was recently published in the journal Social Problems.
 Among several bankruptcy-related projects Greene has ongoing, one utilizes data from the comprehensive 2007 Consumer Bankruptcy Project to predict consumer success in emerging from Chapter 13 bankruptcy, with a view to identifying ways to improve the system.